MankowskiNick/pycast-game/README.md

 Initial Commit

 # Changes
 Below is a list of changes I intend to make, as of now, this is **all** that will be done before this project is considered "complete" and is to serve as a checklist.
 This, of course, is tentative.
+This list will be done mostly in order from top to bottom, starting with all of the intended technical changes.

 ## Upcoming technical changes
 ###### 0% -Implement AI shooting & pathfinding with different difficulty options